Characters: The Walking Dead TV Show Woodbury Survivors

 - The Unfettered: He clearly has no moral restrictions.
 Shane, at his worst, looks like a bratty kid in comparison.

-- Villain Exit Stage Left: After he snaps and guns down the entire militia save Shumpert and Martinez, he just hops back in his truck and continues down the road, not seen again until season four.
+- Villain Exit Stage Left: After he snaps and guns down the entire militia save Shumpert and Martinez, he just hops back in his truck and continues down the road, not seen again until Season 4.

 - Villainous Breakdown: